popphp/pop-http/README.md

 })->catch(function(Response $response)) {
     // On failure
 })->finally(function(Promise $promise) {
-    // Do something a the end
+    // Do something at the end
 });

 $promise->resolve();